SAP/ui5-webcomponents/docs/5-development/05-events.md

 ## noConflict mode
 By default, UI5 Web Components fire all custom events twice: once with their name (e.g., `change`) and once more with a `ui5-` prefix (e.g., `ui5-change`).
 For example, when the `ui5-switch` is toggled, it fires a `change` event and a `ui5-change` event.

+This `noConflict` setting allows us to prevent clashes between native and custom events.

 The `noConflict` setting (`@ui5/webcomponents-base/config/NoConflict.js`) controls this behavior:
 - **`false` (default)**: Events fire both with and without the `ui5-` prefix.
 - **`true`**: Events fire only with the `ui5-` prefix, avoiding name collisions with third-party libraries.